cs3216/cs3216.github.io/coursework/facebook/index.md

 you can add, remove, or modify any nodes in the tree (as long as they result in a valid document).
-This explanation may sound a little fluffy, but the main gist is that changes in the DOM tree are in turn reflected in the actual displayed HTML page.
+This explanation may sound a little fluffy, but the main gist is that changes in the DOM tree are in turn reflected in the browser.
 The DOM thus ends up being a useful abstract model through which you could program dynamic web content in a systematic and elegant manner.